coi-dev/coi-specs/README.md

 # Required Knowledge
 To build a COI application you need to know the following:
-	•	How to communicate with and IMAP and SMPT server - This is usually done by using a native email library.
+	•	How to communicate with and IMAP and SMTP server - This is usually done by using a native email library.
 	•	A good understanding of the COI protocol in both its variants (COI over simple IMAP servers and COI over COI extended IMAP servers).
 	•	Know how to build your desired application.
 	•	A basic understanding of the structure of SMTP/IMAP messages - Specifically an working knowledge of RFC 5322, but reading the COI protocol should give you most of what you need.